 ©American Psychological Association, 2018.
 This paper is not the copy of record and may not exactly replicate the authoritative document published in the APA journal.
 Please do not copy or cite without author's permission.
-The final article will be available, upon publication from Emotion Clear judgments based on unclear evidence:
+The final article is available, upon publication from Emotion at: http://dx.doi.org/10.1037/emo0000545 Clear judgments based on unclear evidence: